Von der Leyen - President EU Commission

 The re-election comes after von der Leyen presented her political priorities for the next five years during a debate with MEPs, emphasizing the importance of unity and leadership.

-Regarding Social Dialogue, Von der Leyen stated that she wants to continue with the path that began in 2019.
-Among her top priorities, “the people and their jobs must always remain at the heart of our social market economy even as our industries and economies change shape”, that mean, EU policies must ensure a just transition for all, and adds “I will put forward a Quality Jobs Roadmap, developed together with the social partners.”
+Regarding social dialogueVon der Leyen stated that she wants to continue on the path that began in 2019.
+Among her top priorities, “the people and their jobs must always remain at the heart of our social market economy even as our industries and economies change shape,” that means EU policies must ensure a just transition for all, and “I will put forward a Quality Jobs Roadmap, developed together with the social partners.”

 We will deliver a new Pact for European Social Dialogue in early 2025

-To do that, a significant increase in the funding for just transtition in the next long-term budget is expected, as a renewed commitment to strengthening European social dialogue in a time of economic and social change.
+To do that, a significant increase in the funding for just transition in the next long-term budget is expected, as a renewed commitment to strengthening European social dialogue in a time of economic and social change.

 “Together with European trade unions and employers, we will deliver a new Pact for European Social Dialogue in early 2025″, said Von der Leyen, with the idea of addressing the root causes of poverty through a first-ever EU Anti-Poverty Strategy, the housing crisis and to fight social exclusion.